saqanj/Visual-Math-Quizzer/README.md

 - A python multiplication quizzer involving GUI animations to show completion progress.
 - Utilizes the tkinter and linear_path_asset libraries for animation.
 - File contains both the original program without animation and with.
-- One of my very first python projects completed in the Spring of 2022.
+- One of my very first python projects completed in the Spring Semester of 2022.